LegendaryQuill/Calc-IOS-imitation-/readme.md

 ### vers.
 1.1.0

 - Implemented styling
-- Implemented hover state

 ### vers.
 2.0.0 (not implemented and released)

-- implement JavaScript-logic
+- implement JavaScript-logic of basic functioning

+### vers.
+2.1.0 (not implemented and released)

+- Added copy feature when hovering over the display for 1.5 seconds - included with err.handling. and console log message.